ArianeMoura/dailycheck/README.md

 # Daily Check ✔️

 Daily Check is a simple and functional web application designed for organizing daily tasks and activities.
-Developed using HTML, CSS, and JavaScript, the platform provides an intuitive interface divided into thematic sections, such as:
+Developed using **HTML**, **CSS**, and **JavaScript**, the platform provides an intuitive interface divided into thematic sections, such as:

 <br>